Supervised Robustness-preserving Data-free Neural Network Pruning: Conclusions

 First, our method is primarily designed for fully connected components of a neural network model.
 Fully connected layers are fundamental components of deep learning and have been increasingly used in state-of-the-art designs such as MLP-Mixer~\cite{tolstikhin2021mlpmixer}.
 Nevertheless, our method may be limited when applied to models with convolutional and relevant layers (e.g., pooling and normalization) playing a major role.
 We still need to explore more regarding how to effectively prune diverse models that are not built in conventional fully connected architecture, such as transformer models.

 Second, our pruning heavily relies on interval arithmetic in approximating the valuation of hidden units and pruning impact, so the precision of those intervals determines both the effectiveness and correctness of our method.
-When it is applied to a ReLU-only model with a fully connected multilayered perceptron, there may be a magnitude explosion issue during our evaluation of propagated impact on the output layer.
+When it is applied to a ReLU-only model with a large number of hidden layers, there may be a magnitude explosion issue during our evaluation of propagated impact on the output layer.
 Besides, pruning a model mixed with both convergent (e.g., sigmoid) and non-convergent (e.g., ReLU) activation may be challenging for our method, because a convergent activation may reduce the quantitative difference from the previous assessment and output a similar result close to $\left(-1,1\right)$ --- this may reduce the effectiveness of our sampling criterion.

 We share our insight for future work to mitigate these limitations in two aspects.
 First, the data-free pruning could be extended to more layer types especially those over-parameterized layer types like 2D convolutional layer.
 Additional pruning criteria may address the first limitation.
 Second, a more precise interval approximation or refinement technique could be applied to optimize the pruning criteria.
 By doing this the magnitude explosion issue of the propagated impact on the output layer may be relieved.